jayway/mvp-data-pipeline-aws/README.md

     `$ cdk bootstrap`

-- Set up your github secrets with the following parameters:
+- Set up your github secrets with the following parameters (used for deploys in github actions):
     - AWSPUBLICKEY
     - AWSSECRETKEY